geopy/geopy/README.markdown

-Geopy can calculate geodesic distance between two points using the [Vincenty distance](https://en.wikipedia.org/wiki/Vincenty's_formulae) or [great-circle distance](https://en.wikipedia.org/wiki/Great-circle_distance) formulas, with a default of Vincenty available as the function `geopy.distance.distance`.
+Geopy can calculate geodesic distance between two points using the [Vincenty distance](https://en.wikipedia.org/wiki/Vincenty's_formulae) or [great-circle distance](https://en.wikipedia.org/wiki/Great-circle_distance) formulas, with a default of Vincenty available as the class `geopy.distance.distance`, and the computed distance available as attributes (e.g., `miles`, `meters`, etc.).

 Here's an example usage of Vincenty distance: